KonstantinSKY/Selen/README.md

 ### `xpath_query()` - Absolute XPATH of WebElements

-This method returns absolute xpath of WebElement.
+This method gets absolute xpath of WebElement.
 The found xpath automatically performs a reverse check for the search for the element using exactly this xpath.
 This method is always final and after it the chain of methods cannot continue

 ### `count()` - Numbers of found Elements